seobing/datalab_web/index.markdown

   <div class="container intro-text">
     <h1>Welcome to DataLab!</h1>
     <p>
       Looking for passionate Ph.
-D. and M.S. students who want to study the research area of data science and Bioinformatics. <br/>
+D. and M.S. students who want to study the research area of data science, computational biology and bioinformatics. <br/>
       If interested, please contact to Dr. Gangman Yi.
     </p>
   </div>